 Dairy: Greek yogurt, milk, cheeses, fermented dairy products like kefir

 Plant Sources of Protein:

-Seeds: hemp, chia, sunflower, pumpkin, flax, sesame
+Seeds: chia, sunflower, pumpkin, flax, sesame

 Nuts: almonds, pistachios, walnuts, cashews, brazil nuts, peanuts

 Legumes: Lupin, Lentils, Green Peas, Soybeans (tempeh/tofu), Red beans, Black beans, Yellow beans, Fava beans, Chickpeas

 Whole grains: quinoa, buckwheat, amaranth, wheat, rice, corn, oats (ensure your grains are soaked, sprouted, or fermented to consume, and that you're looking for non-GMO plants)

 Some Vegetables: i.e. avocado, broccoli, spinach, kale, sweet potatoes (these all contain some protein, but are not adequate protein sources on their own.)